building5/ansible-vault-tools/README.md

 vault_password_file = /path/to/vault_password_file
 ```

-While normally the vault file is a file that contains the plain text vault
+While normally the vault password file is a file that contains the plain text
-password (which seems like a bad idea), this password file could be an
+vault password (which seems like a bad idea), this password file could be an
 executable script, which can use a tool with good password caching (like
 [gpg][]) to decrypt the password file.
 Please look up the [gpg-agent][] for
 instructions on how to use it effectively.